 What does head cheese taste like?

 The meat from the head is extremely tender and rich.
-If you’ve tried other offal like sweetbreads or pâté, then think of it as a combination between the two.
+If you’ve tried other offal like sweetbreads or pâté, then think of it as a combination of the two.
 It’s a fantastic savory spread that you’ll want to add to everything.
 I love to place head cheese toward the beginning of a big meal alongside the charcuterie.
 It’s a special treat to tide guests over until the bigger meal.

 Common head cheese ingredients